svard/distrib_db/README.md

     telnet> GET store key
     # => 42

-The CREATE command can also take a timout in milliseconds when to expire the database
+The CREATE command can also take a timout in seconds when to expire the database

     # Creates a database that delete itself after one day
-    telnet> CREATE store 86400000
+    telnet> CREATE store 86400

 All PUT requests will be replicated to every node in the cluster.